se-edu/se-book/requirements/userSurveys/introduction/outcomes.md

-* <span id="outcome-userSurveys-introduction-one">:trophy: Able to explain what user surveys are for :one:</span>
+:trophy: Can explain what user surveys are for :one: